Traveling Tips for Your Dog: Enjoying Adventures Together

 Create a safe place for your pup

 Early on, we searched for a crate that we hoped would serve several purposes.
-We wanted a crate at home that would be a comfy place for Pepper to sleep at night and a secure spot for her on the rare occasion that we needed to leave her at home while we run out for a quick dinner or to grocery shop.
-Most importantly, we needed a crate that was easy for us to move, would fit easily into the car, and in which Pepper could safely and comfortably travel.
+We wanted a crate that would make her comfortable not only at home, but as we traveled as well.
+We also needed a crate that was easy for us to move, would fit easily into the car, and in which Pepper could safely and comfortably travel.
 That is a lot to ask of one dog crate!
-Of course, we looked to Amazon where there are endless options.
 The miracle crate that we settled on was the Rolcheleego Collapsible Dog Crate.
-Read all about it: https://amzn.to/3Y3VDFo.
+Find it on Amazon at https://amzn.to/3PtPIIW.
 Pepper’s new home away from home is soft-sided and collapses for easy transport.
 The sides and the top can be zipped and locked closed if needed and since she was a puppy, we like that this crate could be washed and easily reassembled.
 When we started traveling with her crate, we include her favorite blanket so she could cuddle with familiar smells from home and a couple toys to play with including a chewy toy since Pepper is a chewer.

 Pepper loves her crate.
 When she sees us preparing it to go out to the car, that is her sign that we are going somewhere and that she is going with us.
 We try to save loading her crate until the last minute to keep her from getting too excited.

-In the car, she usually curls up and falls fast asleep right away and unlike other pups that we’ve had, she continues to doze even when we stop and start getting out of the car.
-She likes the motion of the car and feels at home in her crate.
+In the car, she usually curls up and falls fast asleep right away and unlike her first trip in the car, she has grown accustomed to the motion of the car and feels at home in her crate.

 The first time we took Pepper on an extended trip, we discovered that a trip of four to five hours is just about her limit in the car for one day and I was thankful that her crate unzips on the sides so I could reach in to comfort her and play with her until we made it to our destination.